Understanding Criteria for EB-1A Visa Category

 4. Consular Processing or Adjustment of Status: Depending on your situation, you will either go through consular processing at a U.S. embassy or consulate in your home country or file for adjustment of status (Form I-485) if you are already in the U.S. If you choose consular processing, you will need to schedule an interview, where you will present your approval notice and other required documents.
 If you are adjusting your status, you will submit Form I-485 along with supporting documentation to USCIS.

-5. Receiving Your Green Card: Once your application for adjustment of status is approved or you successfully complete consular processing, you will receive your green card, granting you permanent residency in the United States.
+5. Receiving Your Green Card: Once your application for adjustment of status is approved or you successfully complete consular processing, you will receive your green card, granting you lawful permanent residency in the United States.
+Your spouse and unmarried children under 21 may also receive green cards as your dependents, provided your priority date is current.

 Common Challenges and How to Overcome Them